1. What is Big Red School & is it different than RECC?

-Big Red School is the group program available through the Early Childhood Center.
+Big Red School is the group program available through the Renshaw Early Childhood Center.
 It is the same program.

 2. Who can attend?

-3. Where is the ECC located?
+3. Where is the RECC located?

 4. When are groups in session?

 Group sessions are generally 10 weeks during the Fall and Spring Semesters and 4 to 6 weeks during the Summer Semester.
-ECC groups typically start one or two weeks after the WKU students begin classes and end the week before WKU finals.
+RECC groups typically start one or two weeks after the WKU students begin classes and end the week before WKU finals.